 - Cryptosporidium: intracellular protozoan parasite.
 Most common species infecting humans are C. hominis, C. parvum, and C. meleagridis.

-- Sporulated oocysts (4-6 micrometers in diameter) are ingested, then excyst and attach to intestinal epithelium; trophozoites mature to meronts, which release merozoites leading to zygote formation; oocysts then released through feces into environment.
+- Sporulated oocysts (4-6 micrometers in diameter) are ingested, then excyst and attach to intestinal epithelium; trophozoites mature to meronts, which release merozoites leading to zygote formation; oocysts then released through stool into environment.

-- Sensitive to dessication, hydrogen peroxide, ozone and UV radiation.
+- Sensitive to dessication, hydrogen peroxide, ozone, and UV radiation.